Chart Color Schemes

 The level of general health in Woodroffe is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Woodroffe demonstrates above-average health outcomes with a low prevalence of common health conditions among its general population, although this rate is higher than the national average among older and at-risk cohorts.
+Woodroffe demonstrates above-average health outcomes with a low prevalence of common health conditions among its general population, though this is higher than the national average among older, at-risk cohorts.

-Approximately 58% (1,980 people) of Woodroffe's total population has private health cover, which is exceptionally high.
-The most prevalent medical conditions in the area are asthma and mental health issues, affecting 7.9% and 7.5% of residents respectively.
-Conversely, 73.0% of residents declare themselves completely clear of medical ailments, compared to 76.6% across Greater Darwin.
-Woodroffe has a higher proportion of elderly residents aged 65 and over, with 9.6% (327 people) compared to the 7.5% in Greater Darwin.
-This demographic requires more attention than the broader population.
+Approximately 58% (~1,980 people) of the total population has private health cover.
+The most common medical conditions in the area are asthma and mental health issues, affecting 7.9 and 7.5% of residents respectively, while 73.0% declare themselves completely clear of medical ailments compared to 76.6% across Greater Darwin.
+The area has 9.6% (327 people) of residents aged 65 and over, which is higher than the 7.5% in Greater Darwin, indicating a need for more attention towards this demographic's health.

 Frequently Asked Questions - Health